California food manager license and insurance requirements

 Restaurants that serve alcoholic beverages may also want to consider California liquor liability insurance, which can help protect your business from risks associated with serving alcohol.

-Workers’ Compensation insurance
+Workers’ compensation insurance

 Workers’ compensation insurance can help provide important coverage for lost wages and medical expenses if an employee gets hurt on the job.
-All California businesses with one or more employees are required to carry workers’ comp insurance.6
+All California businesses with one or more employees are required to carry workers’ comp insurance.

-Commercial Property insurance
+Commercial property insurance

 California commercial property insurance can help protect your physical business assets, including inventory, equipment, furniture and buildings.
 This type of insurance can help pay for repairs or replacements of these assets if they are damaged in a covered event, such as a burst pipe or fire.

-Commercial Auto insurance
+Commercial auto insurance

-All vehicles in California need minimum auto insurance coverage of $15,000 per person, $30,000 per accident and $5,000 for property damage.7
+All vehicles in California need minimum auto insurance coverage of $15,000 per person, $30,000 per accident and $5,000 for property damage.

-How NEXT supports California restaurant owners
+How NEXT helps support California restaurants and food business owners

 NEXT provides tailored California restaurant insurance policies designed for small businesses and self-employed business owners.